 Compiling a program with generated code

-Generated C++ code is essentially a project basing on Adaptive Vision Library and has to follow its guidelines.
+Generated C++ code is essentially a project basing on Aurora Vision Library and has to follow its guidelines.
 Compilation requires this product to be installed in order to get the access to proper headers and .lib files.
-Adaptive Vision Library requires that a project is compiled in the Visual Studio environment.
+Aurora Vision Library requires that a project is compiled in the Microsoft Visual Studio environment.

 A program being compiled requires the following settings:

-- The header file search path is set to the include folder of the Adaptive Vision Library package.
+- The header file search path is set to the include folder of the Aurora Vision Library package.

 - The AVL.lib library is linked to a project (in order to link a dynamic library - AVL.dll).